The Colorado Pesticide Applicator Act prohibits use of a pesticide in a manner inconsistent with the product labeling:

 The Governor issued Executive Order D 2015-015 on November 12, 2015, directing Colorado state agencies to address threats to public safety posed by marijuana contaminated by pesticides.
 See the links below to read the Governor's directive.

-The list developed by CDA is intended to assist Colorado Cannabis growers in identifying which pesticides can be used legally in accordance with the Pesticide Applicators' Act and its Rules in the production of Cannabis (marijuana and industrial hemp), it is not an endorsement or recommendation to use these products in the production of Cannabis in Colorado.
+The list developed by CDA is intended to assist Colorado Cannabis growers in identifying which pesticides can be used legally in accordance with the Pesticide Applicators' Act and its Rules in the production of Cannabis (marijuana and hemp), it is not an endorsement or recommendation to use these products in the production of Cannabis in Colorado.
 These products have not been tested to determine their health effects if used on Cannabis that will be consumed and thus the health risks to consumers is unknown.
 Therefore, CDA makes no assurances of their safety or effectiveness when used on Cannabis and is not responsible or liable for any such use.

 To view or download the current list, click the link below: